 For any addict, detox is the first step in addiction treatment.
 Furthermore, while motivation is important in addiction treatment, it isn’t always necessary.
 Treatment doesn’t have to be voluntary for recovery to be successful.
 Studies have shown that people can overcome their addictions even when they are forced into treatment by their families, employers, or the legal system.
 Once in a treatment program, an individual may immediately start to benefit, heal, and grow in their recovery, without ever hitting rock bottom or even choosing treatment of their own free will.

 How to Get Sober Quickly

 Addiction treatment is not a one-size-fits-all thing, but there are certain elements that should be a part of everyone’s recovery experience.

 Trying to detox on your own at home is both physically dangerous, and a good way to set yourself up for failure.
 The safer, smarter approach is to seek a professional detox at an addiction treatment facility that can provide you with medical monitoring, and any medications or therapies you may need to successfully guide you through your withdrawal and on to addiction recovery.
 Detox is covered by insurance, and there are also low and no cost detox programs available.
 Talk to your insurance provider about coverage, consult with rehab facilities near you, or contact a resource like Detox.com for advice.
-Our facility directory can help you find quality addiction treatment near you, and our treatment advisors are available to speak with you 24 hours a day through online chat, or by calling the detox hotline at 800-483-2193.
+Our facility directory can help you find quality addiction treatment near you, and our treatment advisors are available to speak with you 24 hours a day through online chat, or by calling the detox hotline at 800-483-2193(Who Answers?).